swiftredvox/rotolo/README.md

 ## Features

-- **Dynamic physics** — Balls collide with each other and the hexagon walls using realistic momentum and restitution.
+- **Dynamic physics**: Balls collide with each other and the hexagon walls using realistic momentum and restitution.
 - **Configurable simulation**:
   - Ball count (up to 80)
   - Gravity strength and direction (positive or negative)